algorandfoundation/xGov/Proposals/xgov-25.md

 ## Roadmap

-### Build Chat Application.
+### Milestone 1: Build Chat Application.
 Date: 3 months

 Amount: 85000

 Description:
-    -We intend to build a basic address-to-address chat application and integrate it into our current application
+    -We intend to build a basic address-to-address chat application and integrate it into our current applicationgit

-### APIs as service
+### Future Milestones: APIs as service
 Date: 1 month

 Amount: 10700